 Before going further, it is essential to understand a key terminology difference.
 A credit sweep is not the same as a line of credit sweep.
 The latter refers to an automatic transfer of excess checking account funds into a line of credit.
 This is done to pay down debts from idle funds automatically.[3]

-A line of credit sweep is an arrangement between a bank and a customer, much like any other account service.
+A line of credit sweep is an arrangement between a bank and a customer, usually a corporation, much like any other account service.
 Credit repair agencies do not handle these.
-A line of credit sweep will not affect your credit history, other than helping to pay off debts.

 By their nature, credit sweep scams target vulnerable people.
 Often, these credit repair scams promise many impossible results that the average customer won’t understand.